 Below are some Hints and Tips to help get through the Firework Season

 - Provide your dog with a safe place.
 This could be somewhere that our dog tends to go to when feeling scared.
-For example, my two go to the bathroom as it is in the middle of the flat with no windows.
+For example, my two go to the bathroom in the middle of the flat with no windows.
 I, therefore, put there a bed in there along with some water and kibble and a cosy blanket

-- Before November, try something like Scallcap and Valerian tablets from Dorwest as they will help calm him
+- Before November, try something like Scallcap and Valerian tablets from Dorwest, as they will help calm him

 - Try and avoid going out after dark when the fireworks will be around.